 In most cases you should install the update.
 While there is always a small risk that an update will cause problems of its own, the benefits of eliminating security issues usually outweigh this risk.
 For example, imagine you’re notified that an update is available for your web browser (e.g. FireFox, Internet Explorer, Chrome, Safari).
 The makers of your browser have been working hard to fix the issues that the update addresses.
 Meanwhile, criminals have been working hard to exploit the same issues to attack the computers of innocent users.
 If you don’t install the update and you’re unlucky enough to stumble upon one of their maliciously crafted websites, your computer is vulnerable to attack.

-You may be surprised to learn that a similar scenario can play out with any program you have installed.
+Any installed program can play a similar scenario.
 It’s harder for hackers to exploit issues with programs that open other types of files, such as pictures or office documents, but it’s far from impossible.
 You might receive a document from a trusted associate, but perhaps that person’s computer has been compromised without their knowledge.
 If your software is out of date, you’re taking unnecessary risks.

 How do you know if an update is genuine?

-Perhaps the best advice is simply to get used to installing updates.
-If you’re familiar with the appearance of notifications from the software you have installed, you’re less likely to be fooled by a fake.
+Our advice is simple.
+Get used to installing updates.
+Become familiar with the appearance of notifications from the software you have installed.
+Then you will be less likely to be fooled by a fake.